Heuberger/Heuberger.github.io/docs/index.md

 # Heuberger

-Some aplications for personal use.
+Some applications for personal use.

 **Use at your own risk, I do not assume any responsibility.**